lowrycito/handbook/pages/study-manual-general-handbook-29-meetings-in-the-church.md

 Purpose

-Counsel together about how to support ward leaders in the work of salvation and exaltation.
+Counsel together about how to support ward leaders as they assist in God’s work of salvation and exaltation.
 Plan ways to help implement stake leaders’ vision for this work in the stake.

 Participants